GoogleChrome/developer.chrome.com/site/en/blog/audio-worklet-design-pattern/index.md

 WebAudio, but taking advantage of it can be challenging because it requires understanding concurrent programming wrapped with several JS APIs.
-Even for developers who are familiar with WebAudio, integrating the Audio Worklet with other APIs (e.g. WebAssembly) can be difficult.
+Even for developers who are familiar with WebAudio, integrating the Audio Worklet with other APIs (such as WebAssembly) can be difficult.

 This article will give the reader a better understanding of how to use the Audio Worklet in real-world settings and to offer tips to draw on its fullest